Graph Neural Networks Do Not Always Oversmooth: Discussion

 $\textbf{Oulook.}$ Formulating GCNs with the help of GPs can be considered the leading order in the number of feature space dimension $d_{l}$ when approximating finite-size GCNs.
 Computing corrections for finite numbers of hidden feature dimensions would allow the characterization of feature learning in such networks, similar as in standard deep networks \cite{naveh_self_2021,zavatone-veth_contrasting_2022,seroussi_separation_2023}.
-Moreover, the generalization of this formalism to more general shift operators and other GNN architectures \cite{zhao_pairnorm_2020,chen_simple_2020} are possible directions of future research.
+Moreover, the generalization of this formalism to more general shift operators and other GNN architectures \cite{zhao_pairnorm_2020,chen_simple_2020} like GATs \cite{velickovic_graph_2018} are possible directions of future research.
+In the special case of GATs we expect similar results to the GCN analyzed here, since the shift operator is constructed using a softmax and therefore also is row-stochastic.